dheeraj7596/covid-analysis/README.md

 ### Data
 The data is too large to upload in github.
 Hence, made public [here](https://drive.google.com/open?id=1bnoWMVw1DlC2Y6o14U7c8WEj8-MBU2ov).
-- `df_29k.pkl` - This is a pickle dump of all 29k research articles
+- `df_29k.pkl` - This is a pickle dump of all 29k research articles.
 - `df_29k_auth.pkl` - This is a pickle dump of research articles which has authors information, title, abstract and body text.
 This contains 20k articles.